mk12/sicp/notes/notes.md

 - The environment determines the context in which an expression should be evaluated.
 An expression has no meaning otherwise.
 - The global environment consists of a single frame, and it is implicitly used in interactions with the interpreter.

-### The rules for evaluation
+### The Rules for Evaluation

 - To evaluate a combination:
-1.1.
-Evaluate the subexpressions of the combination.
+    1. Evaluate the subexpressions of the combination.
-1.2.
-Apply the value of the operator subexpression to the values of the operand subexpressions.
+    2. Apply the value of the operator subexpression to the values of the operand subexpressions.
 - The environment model redefines the meaning of "apply."
 - A procedure is created by evaluating a λ-expression relative to a given environment.
 - The resulting procedure object is a pair consisting of the text of the λ-expression and a pointer to the environment in which the procedure was created.